To receive items electronically from the British Library you must register for BLDSS/On Demand.

 When making your Inter-Library Request please type 'Yes' on the mandatory field for Electronic Delivery.
 Please note that it is only the British Library that provide this service.
 It's only for photocopied articles, papers or chapters within the limits of copyright regulations.
 Other suppliers will continue to provide paper photocopies.

 Getting your request

 Once your request is processed you will receive an e-mail from the British Library containing a link to the document you requested.
 The link will take you to the download page.

 For how long can I access the document?

 This document is held on the British Library’s server for 30 days from the date of the original email and you can only download it once.

 The article is not automatically saved, though you can save it to a drive or memory stick.
 If you save the document, you should have access to it for 3 years from the date of supply.
 If files are not saved, access from the download link will cease after 14 days and the item will need reordering.
 Upon expiry, you will be locked out of the article permanently.
 We suggest that you immediately print a copy of the article when the item is sent to you.

-Why won’t my document download or open?
+Why will my document not download or open?
 Why am I seeing blank pages?

 - Check you are connected to the internet.
 Access to the internet is needed every time you open the document.

 - Check you are using Adobe Reader as your PDF viewer.
 If your browser’s default PDF viewer is not Adobe Reader, it will need disabling before documents can be read.
 Google Chrome’s viewer is disabled by typing chrome://plugins in the address bar, then scrolling down and clicking ‘disable’ next to ‘Chrome PDF viewer’.
 Chrome users may avoid this step by using a different browser such as IE or Firefox.